 Jacob Finkle, Music Director

-Jacob Finkle is in his second year of serving as the music director of Seattle Jewish Chorale.
+Jacob Finkle is proud to serve at the music director of Seattle Jewish Chorale.
 Finkle teaches K-5 General Music at Silver Firs Elementary in Everett, WA.
 He received a BA in Music from Vassar College with a correlate sequence in Early British Literature.
 At Vassar, he served as the conductor of the Camerata Choir, a student-run early music group.
 Upon completion of his degree, he moved to Seattle, WA where he recently completed an MM in Choral Conducting and a Music Education Teaching Certification at the University of Washington.
 As part of his degree, he served as the Non-Residential Differential Fellow for the Men’s Glee Club.
-Finkle also currently serves as the Conductor of the University Unitarian Church’s Intergenerational Choir and as the Conductor of the Herzl Ner Tamid High Holidays Choir.
+Finkle also currently serves as the Conductor of the University Unitarian Church’s Intergenerational Choir and as the Conductor of the Adult Choir at Temple De Hirsch Sinai.
 Finkle is also an avid SCUBA diver and goes diving whenever his increasingly busy schedule permits.

 Harumi Makiyama, Accompanist